void

 Obrazový zpravodaj,13.2.1905

-Židovské pece appears in the story Švejk tells Sappeur Vodička about the liquor trader Paroubek who chased a Slovak across Karlín and Žižkov all the way to Malešice.
+Židovské pece appears in the story Švejk tells Sappeur Vodička about liquor trader Paroubek, who chased a Slovak across Karlín and Žižkov to Malešice.

 Background

 Židovské pece is a park in the eastern part of Žižkov, towards Malešice.
-At Hašek's time it was a rural area.
-The origin av the name is according to some sources that Jews hid there during pogroms around 1744, during the reign Maria Theresa.
+In Hašek's time, it was a rural area.
+According to some sources, the origin of the name is that Jews hid there during pogroms around 1744, during the reign of Maria Theresa.

 Quote(s) from the novel